pej0918/pej0918/README.md

 ### Hello🖐️
 * I'm dreaming of becoming a AI Engineer.
-* I'm interested in NLP & Data Analysis.
+* I'm interested in NLP , Web Develop and Data Analysis.

 ### Skills 🔨